Lei Ka Him

-Lei Ka Him (born 16 August 1991) is a Macanese international footballer who plays as a defender for C.P.K. and the Macau national football team.
+Lei Ka Him (李家謙, born 16 August 1991) is a Macanese international footballer who plays as a defender for C.P.K. and the Macau national football team.

 Club career

 Lei has represented numerous clubs in Macau, and has consistently played in the Liga de Elite since 2010.

 International career

 Lei made his international debut in 2010, replacing Mok Tsa Yeung in the 60th minute of a 7-1 defeat to Chinese Taipei.
 He scored his first goal against the same opponent; this time a 3-2 defeat in 2016.